Short answer: Never cook with a wine that you wouldn’t drink yourself.

 Is old or leftover wine okay to cook with?

 If you are using some leftover wine from last week to cook with, you should be okay.
 The general rule is that you can let an opened bottle sit for an extra week longer than recommended if using it for cooking.
 Slight oxidation will not harm the dish and some recipes even call for oxidized wine like Marsala; which is a common cooking wine.
+However, you should only use Marsala or Madeira in dishes that call for these, as they are oxidized and produce a slightly different flavor than cooking with regular wine.
+It won’t harm your dish though or make an over-dramatic difference in the way it tastes if that is all you have on hand.

 Is corked or bad wine okay to cook with?